Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 Although you’ll have full responsibility for your business, the downside to being a sole trader is that you’ll also have full responsibility for any debts you acquire as well.
 You can find out about all the legal obligations of being a sole trader here.

-Partnerships are similar to a sole trader, except that there is more than one person involved in the company.
+Partnerships are similar to a sole trader, except that there is more than one person involved in the business.
 This means that you’ll share responsibility for the company and any debts that it occurs.

 Be careful about who you choose as a partner though.
 You won’t just be responsible for your own debt in a partnership but also the debts of your partner.